IreneGracia/time_series_analysis_SARIMA_model/README.md

 **1. Data Loading and Preprocessing** The dataset was loaded, converted to a time-series index, and split into training (1964-1969) and testing (1970+) sets for out-of-time evaluation.

-**2. Exploratory Data Analysis (EDA)** The time series shows trends, seasonality, and non-stationarity.
+**2. Exploratory Data Analysis** The time series shows trends, seasonality, and non-stationarity.
 Seasonal decomposition (additive and multiplicative models) identified components, and a de-seasonalized version was plotted.

 **3. Stationarity and Differencing** Stationarity was confirmed using the Augmented Dickey-Fuller test and autocorrelation functions.
 Seasonal differencing with a 12-month lag (D=1) sufficiently stabilized the series.